 Supply and demand

-If you are considering breastfeeding your baby for at least six months, introducing formula when he is still a newborn will have an impact on your breast milk supply.
+If you are considering breastfeeding your baby for at least six months, introducing formula when he/she is still a newborn will have an impact on your breast milk supply.

 This is because a good supply is driven by frequent, on- demand nursing.
 Once this is interrupted, it means that your newborn direct-latches less often, and therefore you make less milk.